Things to do in London

 Central London, and specifically the borough of Westminster, is probably the best place to base yourself in the city.
 Here you'll find everything from budget hostels through to world famous five star hotel brands.
 Basing yourself here might cost a bit more than being a bit further out, but it is definitely worth it for the proximity to sightseeing.

-Experiences in London
+Other Sightseeing Options in London

 What people are saying about London